Rohit-Kavitake/Timer-with-python/README.md

 # Timer-with-Python
-This a Basic Timer script which plays the songs on Youtube at the end of timer. make sure you add your favourite songs in the url list <3
+This a Timer script which plays the songs on Youtube at the end of timer. make sure you add your favourite songs in the url list <3